-Timing: Tour departure times are on the hour 9:00 am to 4:00 pm but they can change end of season so double-check.
+Timing: Tour departure times are on the hour 9:00 am to 4:00 pm but they can change end of season.

-Duration: If you plan to explore the island make sure you have at least 3 hours and bring lunch, there are options on the island but they are limited
+Duration: If you plan to explore the island make sure you have at least 3 hours.
+Bring lunch, there are options on the island but they are limited

 Riôtel Percé ***

 riotel.com/fr/hotels/perce, rooms starting at $150 CAD for two queens

 261 Rte 132, Percé, Quebec G0C 2L0